 The first time you hear the Sony XB10 you'll probably be surprised at how much bass is coming out of such a tiny speaker.
 This lends the XB10 a much fuller and more pleasing sound than most other speakers in its weight class.
-It is also water resistant and lists for only $60.
+It is also water resistant and relatively inexpensive.
 If you want something inexpensive and totally waterproof you might want to spend a little bit more on the UE Roll 2.
 Alternatively, if you want something that is small but loud the UE Boom is about the same size but significantly louder, but it also costs almost twice as much.

 Sony XB10 Review

 Pros: Inexpensive, great bass given its size, water resistant

 Cons: Not terribly loud, can sound a bit thin